jaxsonpd/embedded-terminal/README.md

 `help`: View the available commands and get general information about the system.

+`clear`: Clear the terminal screen using the VT100 escape sequence.

 # Setup

 A full installation and setup process can be found in SETUP.md